-The only species of slimehead caught in the SIOFA area is orange roughy (ORY, Hoplostethus atlanticus).
+The only species of slimehead caught in the SIOFA Area was orange roughy (ORY, Hoplostethus atlanticus).

 Orange roughy is a long-lived, late-maturing, bathypelagic species found at a depth range of 180-1809 m, but more commonly at 400-900 m.
-Orange roughy is present in all oceans, and is often found both around underwater topographic features and plateaus.
+Orange roughy is present in all oceans and is often found both around underwater topographic features and plateaus.
 Spawning and non-spawning aggregations are known.
-Further information on orange roughy and its fishery in the SIOFA area are provided in a relative Fisheries Summary.
+Further information on orange roughy and its fishery in the SIOFA Area is provided in the orange roughy fisheries summary.

-Catches of orange roughy have been increasing over the last years, but are overall within the historical average (Figure 18a).
+Catches of orange roughy have been increasing over the last years but are overall within the historical average (Figure 18a).
 Effort has decreased in recent years, from higher values in 2015-2018 (Figure 18a).
-Orange roughy is mostly caught in the western SIOFA area, mainly subareas 2 and 3a (Figure 18b).
+Orange roughy was mostly caught in the western SIOFA Area, mainly Subareas 2 and 3a (Figure 18b).

-Figure 18a and b - Yearly catch of orange roughy (tonnes) and effort (number of trawls) in the SIOFA area (upper panel, a) and in different SIOFA subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 18a and b - Yearly orange roughy catch (t) and effort (number of trawls) in the SIOFA area (upper panel, a) and in different SIOFA Subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Values of the figure in panel a are provided in Table A.1 and values of the figure in panel b are provided in Table A.2 (both in Appendix A).